-As of December 31, 2022, we had reserved, pursuant to the 2010 Performance Incentive Plan, or the 2010 Plan, 204 common shares for issuance upon exercise of stock options, currently outstanding, by employees, directors, officers and consultants of ours.
+As of December 31, 2023, we had reserved, pursuant to the 2010 Performance Incentive Plan, or the 2010 Plan, 169 common shares for issuance upon exercise of stock options, currently outstanding, by employees, directors, officers and consultants of ours.

-Under the 2010 Plan we granted options to purchase common shares and restricted stock units to our employees, directors, officers and consultants.
-The exercise price of the options was determined by our board of directors and was at least equal to the fair value of the common shares at the grant date.
-The options vest in accordance with terms as determined by our board of directors, typically over three to four years for options issued to employees and consultants, and over one to three years for members of our board of directors.
-The expiry date for each option is set by our board of directors with a maximum expiry date of ten years from the date of grant.
+Under the 2010 Plan we granted options to purchase shares of common stock and restricted stock units to our employees, directors, officers and consultants.
+The exercise price of the options was determined by our board of directors and was at least equal to the fair value of the shares of common stock at the grant date.
+The options vest in accordance with terms as determined by our Board, typically over three to four years for options issued to employees and consultants, and over one to three years for members of our Board.
+The expiry date for each option is set by our Board with a maximum expiry date of ten years from the date of grant.
 In addition, the 2010 Plan allows for accelerated vesting of outstanding equity awards in the event of a change in control.
 The terms for accelerated vesting, in the event of a change in control, is determined at our discretion and defined under the employment agreements for our officers and certain of our employees.